Kaplan Kirsch & Rockwell: Environment, public lands, and conservation

-Conservation Easements
+Conservation easements

 The firm represented Walking Mountains Science Center in its conveyance of a conservation easement to the Eagle Valley Land Trust in Edwards, Colorado, funded in part by Eagle County's Open Space Program.
-This relatively small transaction is focused on conserving the pristine riparian habitat of Buck Creek Valley for educating the public in nature, science, and conservation and the firm aided in furthering environmental stewardship and inspiring sustainability for the current generation as well as the next.

-Last Dollar Ranch, located on the Dallas Divide near Telluride, Colorado, retained Kaplan Kirsch & Rockwell in the conveyance of a conservation easement to the American Farmland Trust.
+Last Dollar Ranch, located on the Dallas Divide near Telluride, Colorado, retained Kaplan Kirsch in the conveyance of a conservation easement to the American Farmland Trust.
 The firm worked with various experts, including the appraiser, biologist, surveyor, and title insurance company and eventually the easement doubled the amount of protected land.

 In 2016, the firm represented the owners of the Navajo Headwaters Ranch in the conveyance of several conservation easements to Colorado Open Lands, facilitated by The Conservation Fund.
 The land is located in the southern San Juan Mountains of southern Colorado, and the team worked on several corporate and debt related issues while taking advantage of the Colorado Conservation Easement Tax Credit.

 Energy

-The firm represented Interwest Energy Alliance, the regional affiliate of the American Wind Energy Association, as an intervenor in the case EELI v.
-Epel, to help the state of Colorado defend against claims that the Colorado Renewable Energy Standard is unconstitutional.
-The Tenth Circuit agreed with the state of Colorado, Interwest, and other intervenors that the Colorado standard is constitutional because the RES does not attempt to regulate activity entirely outside of Colorado and does not control prices.

-In August 2015, Xcel Energy filed a settlement agreement with the Colorado Public Utilities Commission that will impact how electricity is produced and paid for in Colorado.
-The firm represented the Solar Energy Industries Association in the months of negotiations that lead to this agreement.
-The settlement expands solar access to low-income customers and significantly increases Colorado's capacity for solar energy by facilitating the development of a new 50-megawatt solar facility, providing for the acquisition of more than 300 megawatts of community solar gardens and distributed solar in a move that was deemed a big win for the solar industry.
+In August 2015, Xcel Energy filed a settlement agreement with the Colorado Public Utilities Commission that would impact how electricity is produced and paid for in Colorado.
+The firm represented the Solar Energy Industries Association in the months of negotiations that led to this agreement.
+The settlement expands solar access to low-income customers and significantly increases Colorado's capacity for solar energy by facilitating the development of a new 50-megawatt solar facility, providing for the acquisition of more than 300 megawatts of community solar gardens and distributed solar in a move that was deemed beneficial for the solar industry.

-Professional Affiliations

-The firm and its attorneys maintain memberships and affiliations in a number of professional organizations, including: